 The training organization submits an application with supporting documentation to demonstrate that:

-Training is being provided within a functioning quality management system.
+training is delivered within a functioning quality management system.

-The course material and curricula comply with the IALA model courses.
+course materials and curricula comply with the relevant IALA model courses, and

-Instructors and assessors are properly qualified to deliver training and assess the competency of students.
+instructors and assessors are qualified to deliver training and assess competency.

-The competent authority should develop procedures to provide guidance and assist training organizations in their application for accreditation.
-Example compliance matrices are available in annex A and B.
+The competent authority should provide guidance to assist training organizations through the application process.
+Example compliance matrices are available in Annex B and C.

 Appointment of the audit team